quantixed/PaperCode/Wood2017/README.md

 ##ParseTimestampsFromOME

 Images are captured using Volocity.
 The images are managed via an mvd database.
 These can be imported into FIJI using BioFormats.
 Typically we read out timestamps from BioFormats using [planeTimings](https://github.com/openmicroscopy/bioformats/commit/c10ef163b269873e918376e807844b9c662342b1) macro written for ImageJ by Curtis Rueden.
 However, this doesn't work well for more complex databases.
 This Igor procedure will parse a textload from the BioFormats window in FIJI to give timestamps for each movie.
 Time stamps are important for optogenetic activation movies and for accurate averaging.

+##ColocAnalysis

+A workflow to analyse colocalisation in IgorPro (IP7 only).
+Select Coloc Analysis... from the Macros menu.
+Then in the panel selects the TIFFs for channel 1 and 2, then (optionally) the output from [ComDet](https://github.com/ekatrukha/ComDet) (channel 1 and/or channel 2) and then specify an output directory.
+The result is a move called finalTIFF which shows:

+- each channel in grayscale along with a red/green merge
+- plots of pixel intensities from each channel
+	- ch1 spots
+	- ch2 spots
+	- overlap between ch1 ch2
+- a line plot to show the number of spots detected for each channel and the number of spots which coincide.

+This procedure is actively maintained in [IgorImageTools](https://github.com/quantixed/IgorImageTools/).
+This is the version as used in the paper.